shhyou/bain-cs111-web-fork/pages/_assignments/exercises/exercise_0/exercise_0.md

 * * *
 ## Requesting a Late Penalty Waiver

 If you need to request an extension on this assignment use the <a href="https://forms.gle/qPjnrmqtZSjpaGAY6">Extension Request form</a>.
-Please see this Syllabus for requirements.
+Please see the Syllabus for requirements.